 Conclusion

-Correcting these UX design mistakes goes a long way toward creating products that users will love.
+Correcting common mistakes to avoid in UX design goes a long way toward creating products that users will love.
 When you ensure that you conduct user research, create consistent designs, make your experiences accessible to all, and test usability, you’re designing intuitive, efficient, and usable interfaces.
 Always keep in mind that great UX design is all about the user.
 With user needs at the heart of your design, solutions are bound to manifest naturally and make life easier for your users.
 So, learn, test, and iterate to create the best UX design possible.